Mortgages

 What are the mortgage measures?

-There are two types of limits Central Bank has put in place for residential properties.
+There are two types of limits that the Central Bank of Ireland has put in place for residential properties.

 1. Loan to Value (LTV) limit

-This cap is based on your property value.
+This cap is based on the property purchase price.
 The remaining percentage is the amount of deposit you must contribute.
 LTV limits vary depending on the type of buyer you are:

 • First time buyers: The LTV is 90%, so you need a 10% deposit.